1337Shameless/cs/README.md

-# Now @ 3a: How to Design Worlds/Domain Analysis
+# Now @ v3a: How to Design Worlds/Working through the Wish List